boazbk/tcs/lec_16_randomized_alg.md

 So it is  quite surprising that randomness turned out not just a hindrance but also a _resource_ for computation, enabling to achieve tasks much more efficiently than previously known.
 One of the  first applications  involved the very same John von Neumann.
 While he was sick in bed and playing cards, Stan Ulam came up with the observation that calculating statistics of a system could be done much faster by running several randomized simulations.
-He mentioned this idea to von Neumann, who became very excited about it, as indeed it turned out to be crucial for the neutron transport calculations that were needed for development of the Atom bomb and later on the hydrogen bomb.
+He mentioned this idea to von Neumann, who became very excited about it; indeed, it turned out to be crucial for the neutron transport calculations that were needed for development of the Atom bomb and later on the hydrogen bomb.
 Because this project was highly classified, Ulam, von Neumann and their collaborators came up with the codeword "Monte Carlo" for this approach (based on the famous casinos where Ulam's uncle gambled).
 The name stuck, and randomized algorithms are known as Monte Carlo algorithms to this day.^[Some texts also talk about "Las Vegas algorithms" that always return the right answer but whose running time is only polynomial on the average.
 Since this Monte Carlo vs Las Vegas terminology is confusing, we will not use these terms anymore, and simply talk about randomized algorithms.]